johandry/terranova/example/README.md

 # Terranova Example

 This example is to create, scale or terminate AWS EC2 instances using the Terranova package.
-The code is explained in the [blog post](http://blog.johandry.com/post/terranova-terraform-from-go/).
+The code is explained in the blog post [Terranova: Using Terraform from Go](http://blog.johandry.com/post/terranova-terraform-from-go/).

 To Build the example execute: